ignatiusmb/mauss.dev/workspace/content/routes/reviews/book/the-heroes-of-olympus-the-mark-of-athena/+article.md

 ---
 date: "2020"
 released: "2012-10-02"
-title:en: "The Heroes of Olympus: The Mark of Athena"
+title: "The Heroes of Olympus: The Mark of Athena"
 genres: [adventure, fantasy, mystery]
 verdict: pending